|W. Brooke Elliott|

 The minor in Accountancy seeks to develop business leaders who understand the role of accountancy and accounting in the conduct of business and the allocation of resources within society.

 This minor requires twelve graduate hours of coursework.
-Admission to the minor requires an application to the Department and admission to one of the M.S. programs in the College of Business or a graduate program in a related discipline approved by the Department.
+Admission to the minor requires an application to the Department and admission to one of the M.S. programs in the College of Business.
 Admission is limited and acceptance is on a competitive basis.

 Note: Students within the major cannot minor in the same program.